 Manage Construction Safety With These 5 Tips

-As your construction attorney in Jacksonville we know that most workplace incidents can be easily avoided with the right knowledge of OSHA’s rules and regulations.
-With the guidance of these few construction tips, your workplace can run more smoothly and reduce the likelihood of accidents occurring.
+As your construction attorney in Jacksonville, we know that most workplace incidents can be easily avoided with the right knowledge of OSHA’s rules and regulations.
+Additionally, using the construction tips found below can help your workplace can run more smoothly and reduce the likelihood of accidents occurring.

-Check to make sure that all scaffolds are set on sound footing and are fully planked.
-Scaffolds should not be erected or moved within 10 feet of powerlines.
+Check to make sure that all scaffolds are set on flat, even ground and are fully planked.
+Scaffolds should not be erected or moved within 10 feet of power lines.
 Employees are not allowed to work on scaffolds in bad weather or high winds.
-Do not use ladders, boxes, or barrels to raise work height.
+Do not use ladders, boxes, or barrels to raise the work height.
 Do not load up scaffolds with more weight than they were designed to support.

 2. Electrical Safety